exakat/exakat/docs/Reports.rst

 Clustergrammer is a TEXT report format.

-Clustergrammer depends on the following 1 themes : .
+Clustergrammer doesn't depend on themes.

 Code Flower
 -----------